itsneugen/generalized-simplex-derivatives/README.md

-# generalized-simplex-derivatives
-Python implementation of Generalized Simplex Gradient, Hessian, and generalized estimators with error bounds
-#  Generalized Simplex Derivative Estimation and Error Bounds
+# Generalized Simplex Derivative Approximations
+*A research-driven toolkit for implementing and testing optimization methods across platforms.*

-## Project Summary
+##  Overview

-This project implements and tests **derivative-free approximations** for gradients, Hessians, and third-order tensors using **generalized simplex methods** (GSG, GSH, GST), including:

--  Accurate estimation of order‑p derivatives from function values
+This repository contains a clean Python toolkit for estimating **gradients**, **Hessians**, and early prototypes of **third-order derivatives** using simplex-based methods.

+It supports:
+- Generalized Simplex Gradient (GSG)
+- Generalized Simplex Hessian (GSH)
+- Preliminary implementation of third-order (Tressian) estimation

+The framework is designed for flexibility: it works with both symbolic functions and raw function evaluations, making it useful for a wide range of numerical analysis and optimization tasks.

+Ideal for:
+- Derivative-free optimization
+- Numerical testing and benchmarking
--  Symbolic validation via SymPy
+- Symbolic vs numerical method comparisons
--  Automatic or manual direction matrices
--  Analytical Lipschitz-based error bounds
--  Flexible interfaces (CLI, function-based, manual)
+- Research and classroom use

 This work is part of a **research project under Prof. Gabriel Jarry-Bolduc** at Mount Royal University (MRU), focusing on *black-box optimization and error-bound analysis*.